-The Council for School Leadership is proud to provide an opportunity for you to share dinner with your colleagues and hear insights from Minister of Education Adriana LaGrange, who will discuss topics and issues in education she feels are important to school and district leaders.
+The Council for School Leadership is proud to provide an opportunity for you to share dinner with your colleagues and hear insights from Minister of Education Adriana LaGrange.
+LaGrange will discuss topics and issues in education she feels are important to school and district leaders.
 If time permits, she may field questions from the audience following her presentation.

-Registration is limited to 50 delegates, so participants are encouraged to register as soon as possible at https://event-wizard.com/CSL-Dinner-2019/0/welcome/.
+Registration is limited to 50 delegates, so participants are encouraged to register as soon as possible for the evening.
+To register go to https://event-wizard.com/CSL-Dinner-2019/0/welcome/.